deconst/deconst-docs/developing/architecture.rst

 .. image:: /_images/deconst-internal.png

 On the build host, a dedicated `Strider CD <https://github.com/Strider-CD/strider>`_ continuous integration server manages cluster-internal and automatically created builds.
+It also includes a set of service containers that act as a staging environment that can be used to preview content in context before it's merged and shipped.

 .. image:: /_images/deconst-build.png